The Faith West Fine Arts faculty is ready to instill a love for the arts in your child.

 My musical career started with a prayer request.
 I prayed for piano lessons when I was six years old.
 God answered that prayer and, just like that, I was in love with music!
 Growing up I was always fascinated with the sound of wind instruments, so it was no surprise when I wanted to join the band.
 In sixth grade I was chosen to play trombone because I had long arms that allowed me to reach 6th position and I could already play low Bb, F, and high Bb.
 I earned a Bachelor of Music Education and a Master of Music in Trombone Performance from Stephen F. Austin State University.
 While studying at SFASU I was graduate assistant and was a member of various ensembles including the Wind Ensemble, Jazz Ensemble, Marching Band, Pep Band, chamber music groups, musicals, and the faculty brass quintet.

 In 1995 I was hired to be the Assistant Band Director at Spring Forest Middle School in Spring Branch ISD.
 Ironically, this is the same school where Mr. Turner started his teaching career!
 After ten years at Spring Forest, I taught private lessons in surrounding school districts and then had my daughter, Molly.
 I was blessed to be a stay-at-home Mommy through her Kindergarten year in 2012-2013.
 During her time in first grade I went back to teaching lessons again during her school day.
 In the Spring of 2014 I began looking for the perfect job and God led me right to Faith West Academy.
-I am enjoying being in charge of the Junior High School Band and assisting Mr. Turner with the Beginning Band, Intermediate Band, and High School Band.

 It is so exciting to be working in a Godly environment where our classes are guided by God’s Word.
 Learning to play an instrument and playing in an ensemble is an amazing experience.
 Students learn so many life lessons: discipline, perseverance, responsibility, how to manage stage fright, improve concentration, and even strengthen the math and language centers in the brain.
 Applying scripture to these life lessons reinforces the importance of God’s Word in our everyday lives.
 Of course the sheer enjoyment of the music itself is priceless!
 Making music is truly a gift from God and we want to honor Him in all we do.